On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: Continuous Two-Horse Race and [0,1] -Valued Processes

-\end{corollary} We remark that the choice of prior~\eqref{eq:hybrid_lbup_prior} is natural as it is induced by the first part of the sequence $y^{t_{\texttt{UP}}}$.
+then this hybrid gambling strategy attains the cumulative wealth defined in \eqnref{eq:hybrid_wealth} at time step $t\ge t_{\texttt{UP}}$. \end{corollary} We remark that the choice of prior in~\eqnref{eq:hybrid_lbup_prior} is natural as it is induced by the first part of the sequence $y^{t_{\texttt{UP}}}$.
 We empirically demonstrate the effectiveness of this hybrid approach in Section~\ref{sec:exps}.}